ShubhhamMahale/sciprog_24/practical06/README.md

 # Practical06

 This is the 6th practical where we code and execute matrix multiplication of two different sizes using loops.
 We also create two files one main.c and other mm.c.
 The mm.c file contents the matrix multiplication fucntion.
+The makefile helps to automate the compilation process in C.

 ## Compile: